South Carolina is home to many beautiful and fascinating moth species.

 25. Sad Underwing Moth

-The Sad Underwing Moth(Catocala maestosa), also known as Catocala maestosa, is a type of moth that can be found in South Carolina.
+The Sad Underwing Moth(Catocala maestosa), also known as Catocala maestosa, is a type of moth found in South Carolina.
 This species is one of the larger moths in the state, growing to a wingspan of 2 to 3 inches.
 It is recognizable by its mostly grayish body and hindwings with a reddish-orange hue on the inner portion.
 The adult moths are nocturnal and feed on nectar during the night.

 The Sad Underwing Moth larvae feed on the leaves of trees such as oaks, willows, and elms.
 They can be found throughout most of South Carolina and have a limited range.
 This species has a single flight period in the late summer and early fall.